ptyspawn/ssp21-IKI/report.md

 Fast-expiration should be default method for revoking certificates issued to masters.
 Masters have the network connectivity and bandwidth making it possible to periodically procure new certificates from an authority.
 As this will be the only mechanism for revoking master certificates, the CA should issue certificates to masters with validity lasting hours, not days, months, or years.
-Fast-expiration can be used inconjunction with the UTC-less PKI scheme presented earlier.
+Fast-expiration can be used in conjunction with the UTC-less PKI scheme presented earlier.
 CAs should issue short lived certificates to masters based on the device clock of the field asset with which they want to communicate.